Search

 • Sickle cell disease is an inherited blood disorder.
 There are several forms of the disease – the most common is sickle cell anemia which causes pain, the most common symptom.

 • Hemoglobin is a protein found in every red blood cell.
 It enables red blood cells to carry oxygen from your lungs to all parts of your body.
-If you have sickle cell disease, your body produces only abnormal hemoglobin, known as hemoglobin prednisone S.
+If you have sickle cell disease, your body produces only abnormal hemoglobin, known as hemoglobin S.

 • During pregnancy, sickle cell disease may become more severe, and pain episodes may occur more frequently.